-Pupil responsibilities

-(Monitors, School Council Representatives, Prefects, Playleaders)
+Pupil responsibilities (Monitors, Junior Leadership Team (JLT) Representatives, Prefects, Playleaders, Peer Supporters)

-Across the school children are encouraged to take on responsibilities in the form of monitors, i.e. taking the registers, giving out equipment, tidying up, dinner duty, playground leaders, Peer mentors.
+Across the school children are encouraged to take on responsibilities in the form of monitors, i.e. giving out equipment, tidying up, dinner duty, playground leaders, Peer mentors.
 Some of these activities are only applicable to certain year groups.
 We feel that assigning specific tasks to the children encourages the development of skills such as responsibility, maturity and teamwork.

-St Luke's has a School Council which is made up of representatives from each year group.
+St Luke's has a JLT which is made up of representatives from each year group.
 These children are voted for by their peers.
 The school council meets regularly to discuss the school, any issues that may exist and how our school can be improved.
 This gives the children a sense of ownership which we feel is important.